its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/CODE_CONVENTIONS.md

 - Prefer `default` exports for Components.
 - Before building a visual component check if the [React Shared Components Library](https://gallery.sonatype.dev/) already has it.
 - When building modals or popovers consider if it’s at all possible to make the component self-managed in terms of its display.
-  - that is, the component itself should read the relevant state slice/prop and decide wether or not it should render or return null.
+  - that is, the component itself should read the relevant state slice/prop and decide whether it should render or return null.
   - Consider creating a Slice dedicated only to the modal/popover.
   - See as example `insight-brain-frontend/src/main/frontend/componentDetails/overview/ComponentCoordinatesPopover/ComponentCoordinatesPopover.jsx`
   - The main benefit of this is that the consumer code doesn't need to pass around the prop that controls the rendering of the modal.